 Sausage and Peppers

 Tips & Tricks

-• Drizzle with a little warmed up marinara or tomato basil sauce over the finished sheet pan during the winter when tomatoes aren’t available.
+• Drizzle with a little warmed-up marinara or tomato basil sauce over the finished sheet pan during the winter when tomatoes aren’t available.
 Or slice up the sausages and toss it all together with 12oz – 1 lb cooked pasta and your choice of tomato sauce.

 • Mix it up with different kinds of sausages!
 Italian sausage is classic, but this is great with so many other flavors as well.
 We especially like Bratwurst here.

-• Use a bit of baking soda as a scrub to cleanup any browned bits on the baking sheet for super easy cleanup!
+• Use a bit of baking soda as a scrub to clean up any browned bits on the baking sheet for super easy cleanup!
 Soaking your sheet pan for a few minutes first also helps.

 Closer side view of sausage and peppers with a wooden spatula.

 I really hope you enjoy these Sausage and Peppers!
 If you do get a chance to make this recipe, I’d love to hear from you in the comments.
+And if you’re looking for more fresh meals, try my 70 Light Summer Dinner Ideas.

+Sausage and Peppers